Running an online Agency

 This pattern reveals why conventional goal-setting fails agencies: It doesn’t account for the dynamic nature of creative work, client relationships, and team needs.

-Here’s a practical example: When a client says they want to “become an industry leader,” that’s a goal.
-The objectives are the specific, measurable steps to get there – “increase market share by 15%” or “achieve 90% brand recognition in their sector.”
-As agency leaders, we understand this distinction when working with clients, yet we often struggle to apply the same clarity to our own organizations.
+Take a client who wants to “become an industry leader” – that’s a goal.
+The objectives create the path: “increase market share by 15%” or “achieve 90% brand recognition in their sector.”
+Agency leaders grasp this distinction with clients, yet struggle to apply this same clarity to their own organizations.

 • “Become the go-to agency for B2B tech companies”